Soledad High School

 Soledad High School is a public secondary school located in Soledad, California, United States.
 A part of Soledad Unified School District, it was opened in 1999 and is the largest high school in south Monterey County, serving grades 9 through 12.
-In 2013, the school had approximately 1,401 students.
+In 2023, the school had approximately 1,534 students.
 The Monterey County Free Libraries Soledad Branch is located on the school's north-west part of campus, serving the high school as well as the public.
 Soledad High School's mascot is the Aztec Warrior.
 The school is being run by its seventh principal in 15 years.

 History

-Prior to the opening of Soledad High School in 1999, students from Soledad attended Gonzales High School in Gonzales, located nine miles north of Soledad.

 The creation of Soledad High School was spearheaded by Gene Martin, SUSD Superintendent 1994-2003.
-At the Soledad High School main entrance is a statue dedicated to Gene Martin in honor of his "commitment, master financing, vision, foresight and planning."

 Academics

-A school's Academic Performance Index is a scale that ranges from 200 to 1000, and is calculated from the school's performance in the Standardized Testing and Reporting (STAR) Program.
-The state has set 800 as the API target for all schools to meet.
-California uses the API to measure annual school performance and year-to-year improvement.

 Advanced Placement courses at Soledad High School include:

 Clubs

-Future Farmers of America (FFA): Being located at the heart of a major global food supplying region (Salinas Valley), the Soledad Future Farmers of America Chapter helps students learn about agriculture.
-The award-winning Soledad FFA organization had two students consecutively named to California State Officer Positions in 2007 and 2008.
+Future Farmers of America (FFA): The Soledad Future Farmers of America Chapter helps students learn about agriculture.
+The Soledad FFA organization had two students consecutively named to California State Officer Positions in 2007 and 2008.